MLE Multilingual Education

 - To reach a grade level proficiency in all content areas

 - To provide high-quality and ongoing support to advance quality teaching for ELs

 - Align policies, structures, and practices across schools and departments for equitable learning opportunities for ELs

-The Washington State Home Language Survey (a part of Bethel’s enrollment packet) helps identify students who might benefit from ELL services.
-The Washington English Language Proficiency Assessment (WELPA) Placement Test is then used to determine eligibility for services.
-Students remain eligible for services until they score an overall level 3 on the English Language Proficiency Assessment (ELPA21)– which is given annually in February/March.
+The Washington State Home Language Survey (a part of Bethel’s enrollment packet) helps identify students who might benefit from EL services.
+The English Language Proficiency Assessment (ELPA21) Placement Test is then used to determine eligibility for services.
+Students remain eligible for services until they score proficient on the English Language Proficiency Assessment (ELPA21)– which is given annually in February/March.